 Economists and policymakers are keenly interested in understanding the effects of social interactions on individual behavior.
 One question of particular interest is how peer groups influence the take-up of government social programs.
 Peer groups could serve as important information transmission networks or be influential in changing social norms, particularly in settings where information is scarce and perceptions are in their formative stage.
-Social interactions could reinforce or offset the direct effects on take-up due to a program's parameters, leading to a long-run equilibrium outcome which is substantially lower or higher than otherwise expected.
+Social interactions could reinforce or offset the direct effects on take-up due to a program's parameters, leading to a long-run equilibrium take-up rate which is substantially lower or higher than otherwise expected.

 Estimating the causal effect of social interactions has proven difficult given the well-known problems of reflection, correlated unobservables, and endogenous group membership.
 On top of these identification issues, it is often challenging to define the appropriate peer group and access data which links members of a peer group together.
-Early and ongoing research attempts to control for as many group characteristics as possible or use instrumental variables.1 Recognizing that estimates could still be biased, another set of papers attempts to measure peer effects by exploiting exogenous assignment to peer groups.2
+Early and ongoing research attempts to control for as many group characteristics as possible or use instrumental variables.
+Recognizing that estimates could still be biased, another set of papers attempts to measure peer effects by exploiting exogenous assignment to peer groups.

-In contrast, we study peer influence in naturally occurring peer groups, but exploit variation in the "price" of a social program for a random subset of individuals in the spirit of Moffitt's (2001) "partial-population" identification approach.
-This approach takes advantage of the fact that treatment (i.e., price) is randomly assigned and therefore unrelated to any other factors which might influence take-up.3 As we discuss later, with random variation in treatment (and with group membership determined prior to treatment), the triple threats of reflection, correlated unobservables, and endogenous group membership no longer bias the estimates of peer effects.
+In contrast, we focus on peer influence in naturally occurring peer groups, but exploit variation in the "price" of a social program for a random subset of individuals in the spirit of Moffitt's (2001) "partial-population" identification approach.
+This approach takes advantage of the fact that treatment is randomly assigned and therefore unrelated to any other factors which might influence take-up.
+As we discuss later, with random variation in treatment (and with group membership determined prior to treatment), the triple threats of reflection, correlated unobservables, and endogenous group membership no longer bias the estimates of peer effects.

-1For examples, see Bandiera and Rasul (2006), Bayer, Ross, and Topa (2008), Bertrand, Luttmer, and Mullainathan (2000), Case and Katz (1991), Carrell et al. (2008), Gaviria and Raphael (2001), Glaeser, Sacerdote, and Scheinkman (1996), Hensvik and Nilsson (2010), Markussen and Roed (2012), Maurin and Moschion (2009), Munshi (2003), and Rege, Telle, and Votruba (2009).
+&lt;sup>1For examples, see Bandiera and Rasul (2006), Bayer, Ross, and Topa (2008), Bertrand, Luttmer, and Mullainathan (2000), Case and Katz (1991), Carrell et al. (2008), Gaviria and Raphael (2001), Glaeser, Sacerdote, and Scheinkman (1996), Hensvik and Nilsson (2010), Markussen and Roed (2012), Maurin and Moschion (2009), Munshi (2003), and Rege, Telle, and Votruba (2009).

-2See, for example, Babcock, Bedard, Charness, Hartman, Royer (2011), Bandiera, Barankay, and Rasul (2009, 2010), Carrell, Fullerton, and West (2009), Carrell and Hoekstra (2010), Carrell, Hoekstra, and West (2011), Cullen, Jacob, and Levitt (2006), Duncan et al (2005), Hanushek et al (2003), Hoxby (2000), Imberman, Kugler, and Sacerdote (forthcoming), Jacob (2004), Katz, Kling, and Liebman (2001), Kling, Liebman, and Katz (2007), Kling, Ludwig, and Katz (2005), Kremer and Levy (2008), Lefgren (2004), Ludwig, Duncan, and Hirschfield (2001), Ludwig et al (2008, 2011), Mas and Moretti (2009), Sacerdote (2001), Stinebrickner and Stinebrickner (2006), and Zimmerman (2003).
+&lt;sup>2See, for example, Babcock, Bedard, Charness, Hartman, and Royer (2011), Bandiera, Barankay, and Rasul (2009, 2010), Carrell, Fullerton, and West (2009), Carrell and Hoekstra (2010), Carrell, Hoekstra, and West (2011), Cullen, Jacob, and Levitt (2006), Duncan et al. (2005), Hanushek et al. (2003), Hoxby (2000), Imberman, Kugler, and Sacerdote (forthcoming), Jacob (2004), Katz, Kling, and Liebman (2001), Kling, Liebman, and Katz (2007), Kremer and Levy (2008), Lefgren (2004), Ludwig, Duncan, and Hirschfield (2001), Mas and Moretti (2009), Sacerdote (2001), Stinebrickner and Stinebrickner (2006), and Zimmerman (2003).

-3A small but growing literature uses the partial population approach and quasi-experimental variation in treatment to estimate peer effects in naturally occurring, self-chosen social networks.
-See Angelucci et al (2010), Baird et al (2012), Bobinis and Finan (2009), Bursztyn et al (2012), Duflo and Saez (2003), Kremer and Miguel (2007), Kuhn et al (forthcoming), and Lalive and Cattaneo (2009).
+&lt;sup>3A small but growing literature uses a partial population approach to estimate peer effects in naturally occuring, self-chosen social networks.
+See Angelucci et al. (2010), Baird et al. (2012), Bobinis and Finan (2009), Bursztyn et al. (2012), Duflo and Saez (2003), Kremer and Miguel (2007), Kuhn et al. (forthcoming), and Lalive and Cattaneo (2009).
 None of these studies look at peer effects in participation in social programs.